Polycystic Ovary Syndrome (PCOS)

 Diagnosis

 If you have at least 2 of these features, you may be diagnosed with PCOS.
-Your doctor may also want to exclude othe conditions that may present with simlar symptoms before confirming the diagnosis of PCOS.
+Your doctor may also want to exclude other conditions that may present with similar symptoms before confirming the diagnosis of PCOS.

-Your doctor might recommend the following tests before confirming your diagnosis:
+Your PCOS doctor in Singapore might recommend the following tests before confirming your diagnosis:

 Ultrasound